Maximizing BitTorrent Speeds with uTorrent (Guide / Tutorial)

 Click Yes.
 On current versions of uTorrent, this is done automatically.

 - You now see the full interface of the uTorrent window.
-If you had opted for the free download, the torrent will start downloading as shown below.
+If you had opted for the free downloads and softwares, it may take some time and the full interface with the torrent torrent will also start downloading as shown below.

 The full interface with the free torrent starting